 Visitors are welcome to bring their own food and eat at one of the many picnic tables scattered throughout the Island.
 Visitors may not bring alcohol onto the island but can purchase and consume it in designated areas here.
-A wide range of food vendors can be found throughout the Island, with the full lineup available here.
+A wide range of food vendors can be found throughout the Island, with the lineup available here.
 All Governors Island vendors will comply with the latest food service guidelines and adhere to health and safety plans that minimize person-to-person contact, emphasize hygiene, and allow for social distancing in serving areas.

 Hours are weather dependent and are subject to change.

 Services for Non-English Speakers

 Indoor restrooms are located inside the Lower Manhattan Cultural Council Arts Center at Governors Island near Soissons Landing.
 Trailer restrooms are available at Yankee Pier, the south end of Nolan Park, the west end of Liggett Terrace and near Slide Hill.
 Hand washing and sanitizing stations are also available across the Island.
 Increased cleaning procedures and schedules will be implemented for all amenities.

 All ferries going to and from Governors Island, as well as the grounds of the island itself, are accessible to those in wheelchairs.
 Not all buildings on the island are wheelchair-accessible.
 Building 110, located next to Soissons Landing, is wheelchair accessible.
 Wheelchair-accessible portable toilets are located throughout the grounds.